Helping Cut Costs for Teen And New Drivers

-You have to keep your eye on the big things when a teenager starts to drive, like making sure they drive safely.
+You have to keep your eye on the big things when a new driver or teenager starts to drive, like making sure they drive safely.
 But parents and young drivers also have to watch the little things to save money on auto insurance premiums.

 GEICO has some recommendations that could help the family budget.

 Discounts for driver training programs: A number of auto insurance companies in several states provide discounts for students who complete a driver training program.
 Discounts will vary, so it's important to do some comparison shopping.